pirsch-analytics/docs/docs/get-started/frontend-integration.md

 ## Resetting the Identification Code

-Your website is identified by the hostname from which the request is made and an identification code.
-The identification code must be placed within the JavaScript snippet.
+Your site is identified by the host name from which the request is made and an identification code.
+The identification code must be placed inside the JavaScript snippet.
 If you ever need to recreate the code, go to the Settings page for your site and generate a new one.
 You'll then need to replace the old code.

 ```html
 <script defer type="text/javascript" src="https://api.pirsch.io/pirsch.js"